Getting Started Skiing & Snowboarding

 Learning from a trained professional will save you time, energy and frustration.
-There are many well intended friends that will offer to teach you to ski or snowboard, but you will learn more with a trained instructor then you will in 5 trips on your own.
+There are many well-intended friends that will offer to teach you to ski or snowboard, but you will learn more with a trained instructor than you will in 5 trips on your own.
 Mt.
-Ashland’s best learning program is the My Turn Package that offers three “Learn To” packages that you can take at your own convenience.
+Ashland’s best learning program is the First Tracks Package that offers three “Learn To” packages that you can take at your own convenience.

 Know the Code

 It is every skier and snowboarder’s responsibility to learn and follow the Your Responsibility Code.
 This code endorsed by the National Ski Area’s Association.

 - Always stay in control, and be able to stop or avoid other people or objects.

 - People ahead of you have the right of way.
 It is your responsibility to avoid them.